volume-trader/QuantowerKB/connections/connection-to-bybit.md

 # Connection to Bybit

-In this guide, we will cover all the steps required to create a trading account on Bybit and connect to the Quantower platform.
+In this guide, we will cover all the steps required to create a trading account on Bybit and connect to the VT-Terminal platform.

 * ****[**Open an account on Bybit to get personal API keys**](connection-to-bybit.md#open-an-account-on-bybit-to-get-personal-api-keys)****
 * ****[**Possible Errors with Bybit connection**](connection-to-bybit.md#possible-errors-with-bybit-connection)****